ElucidataInc/polly-docs/docs/Scaling compute/Polly CLI.md

 **Commands to uninstall**

-To uninstall Polly CLI, run the following commands on Terminal / Command prompt :
+To uninstall Polly CLI, run the following commands on Terminal / Command prompt:

 *   Linux: